-- 1. The pupil arrives at the Ready to Learn room: - The pupil hands over their mobile phone. - The pupil completes a reflection sheet. - Once the reflective sheet is completed the pupil is then given additional work to complete. - The pupil remains in the Ready to Learn room until they have attended five lessons
+- 1. The pupil arrives at the Ready to Learn room: - The pupil completes a reflection sheet. - Once the reflective sheet is completed the pupil is then given additional work to complete. - The pupil remains in the Ready to Learn room until they have attended five lessons